JungleCandy/LoggingPrint/README.md

 ## Requirements

-The latest version requires Swift 3.0 and Xcode 8.
+The latest version requires Swift 3.x and Xcode 8.

 ## Usage

-The same way as you would use a `print()` statement.
+The same way as you would use a `print()` statement, or a `dump()` statement.

 ## Installation

 Just add the file to your project, and define `DEBUG` in your project's _Active Complilation Conditions_ setting.

-If you are using Carthage add this to your Cartfile
+*OR* if you are using Carthage add this to your Cartfile

 ``` shell